A Malliavin-Gamma calculus approach to Score Based Diffusion Generative models for random fields: Denoising via abstract time-reversal

 Let us focus on the first term that appears in the last display.
 From the semigroup property, we have \bes \ees where the last steps follow from the fact that $\rmR$ and $\fwdP$ are defined via the same dynamics, hence they differ only for the initial distribution and particularly both share the same conditional probabilities (from the Markovianity of $P_t$ and the construction of $\fwdP$, the law of $X_t$ conditionally to $X_\varepsilon$ under $\rmR$ is the same as the one under $\fwdP$).
-Moreover, in the vanishing $\varepsilon$ limit we then have \be \ee
+Moreover, in the vanishing $\varepsilon$ limit we then have \be \ee To be more precise, in order to consider the vanishing $\varepsilon$ limit above, we proceed as follows.
+Firstly, we rely on the properties of the divergence operator $\delta$ (cf. \cite[Lemma 1.3.1 and Proposition 1.3.3]{Nualart2006}) and write \bes